The Best Fan Projects: One Direction, Jonas Brothers, BTS

 Arena in Nashville, TN into a rainbow for Kacey Musgraves when she visited music city back in November 2019.

-Through With The Band’s app, fans were able to assemble, making the plan to fill every cup holder in the arena with a different colored card matching the colors of the rainbow, which they distributed according to section.
+Fans were able to assemble, making the plan to fill every cup holder in the arena with a different colored card matching the colors of the rainbow, which they distributed according to section.
 These slips of paper were no larger than a 5x8 index card.
-Fans would take them out once Kacey started to sing her song “Rainbow” and hold their phone’s flashlight underneath to illuminate the card.
+Fans would take them out once Kacey started to sing her song “Rainbow,” and hold their phone’s flashlight underneath to illuminate the card.
 The glowing rainbow filled the arena with an aura of magic that had both Kacey and her fans in awe.
 It was truly a special experience for everyone there.

 Fan projects also have the ability to empower important messages.